NVIDIA/Megatron-LM/examples/inference/README.md

         generation_started: torch.Tensor,
         current_context_end_position: int,
         is_generation_done_tensor: torch.Tensor,
-        actual_plus_generated_sequence_lengths: torch.Tensor,
+        generated_sequence_lengths: torch.Tensor,
     ) -> torch.Tensor:
         """Function to check which prompts have reached an end condition

         We check which prompts have reached an end condition and set the corresponding flags of the is_generation_done_tensor to True .
-The generated sequence lengths starts off with input prompt lengths values and increases as we keep generating, until that prompts hits an eod condition.
-The generation started status tensor helps us determine which are generated tokens, and which are input prompt tokens
+The generated sequence lengths increases as we keep generating, until that prompts hits an eod condition.
+The generation started status tensor helps us determine which prompts have started generating
         """

-    def generate_output_tokens(
+    def generate_output_tokens_all_steps(
-        self,
+        self, active_requests: OrderedDict[int, InferenceRequest],
-        prompts_tokens: torch.Tensor,
-        prompts_lengths: torch.Tensor,
-        common_inference_params: CommonInferenceParams,
-    ) -> Tuple[torch.Tensor, torch.Tensor, torch.Tensor]:
+    ) -> OrderedDict[int, InferenceRequest]:
         """Utility to generate the output tokens and probabilities for the prompts

         This utility generates the output tokens.
-It uses the model wrapper to generate the outputs internally
+It uses the model inference wrapper to generate the logits, which then gets process to generate the final results
         """

-    def detokenize_generations(
-        self, prompt_tokens_with_generations: torch.Tensor, required_sequence_lengths: torch.Tensor
-    ) -> List[str]:
+    def detokenize_generations(self, prompt_tokens_with_generated_tokens: torch.Tensor) -> str:
-        """Detokenize the output generations
+        """Detokenize the output generations"""

-        This function takes the prompts with the generated tokens, and detokenizes it and trims off according to the generated sequence length param
-        """
 ```

 <br>

-##### 4.3.
+##### 3.3.
 Support Other Models
 In order to support other models please extend the [abstract_model_inference_wrapper.py](./../../megatron/core/inference/inference_model_wrappers/abstract_model_inference_wrapper.py) file.
 The abstract wrapper already supports the following :
 * Forward method which automatically calls the appropriate forward method (PP or TP etc) depending on model parallel settings
 * Initalizes the model and puts it in eval mode